carstenbauer/JuliaHLRS24/exercises/Day1/1_cluster_onboarding/README.md

     sysinfo()
     ```

-**Note: Don't forget to pass `--project` to `julia` when you start Julia from the command line.
+**Note: Never forget to pass `--project` to `julia` when you start Julia from the command line from inside the workshop directory.
 Otherwise, no packages won't be available.**

 ## Using Julia through the Julia VSCode extension ("Bonus")